wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

 - Basic knowledge of React and React Router.
 - Familiarity with GraphQL and WPGraphQL.
-- A setup WPGraphQL/WooGraphQL backend.
+- A setup WPGraphQL/WPGraphQL for WooCommerce backend.
 - Read previous sections on [Routing By URI](routing-by-uri.md), [Using Product Data](using-product-data.md), and [Handling User Session and Using Cart Mutations](handing-user-session-and-using-cart-mutations).

 ## Step 0: Create `graphql.js` file